-The following was written as an introduction to Jim’s new two-volume collection of classic poems, now available from Well-Trained Mind Press.
+The following is an introduction to Jim’s two-volume collection of classic poems, available from Well-Trained Mind Press.

 This is a collection of wonderful words.
 Oh, not all of them would seem beautiful or important taken one at a time.
 But someone loved them enough to form them into poems.
 So now they shine a light on the world and on its people; and to suddenly see, as if with newly opened eyes, what had become “every day” in our surroundings is one of the great gifts that poetry brings to a reader or listener.
 The English poet Percy Shelley said it this way:

 Poetry lifts the veil from the hidden beauty of the world, and makes familiar objects be as if they were not familiar.

 Why is it especially important to encounter poetry when we are young?
 Because children naturally love poetry and take to it, and it’s important to play to that love before the voices that claim to speak for the serious world of adults start tossing out such adjectives as “frivolous” or “not essential” in describing the arts – because those voices are as wrong as can be.
 As Robin Williams’ character says, in the film Dead Poets Society,

 We don’t read and write poetry because it’s ‘cute’.
 We read and write poetry because we are members of the human race, and the human race is filled with passion… Medicine, law, business, engineering – these are noble pursuits, and necessary to sustain life.
 But poetry, beauty, romance, love – these are what we stay alive for.

 Sir Walter Scott, poet and inventor of the historical novel, put it this way:

 Teach your children poetry.
 It opens the mind, lends grace to wisdom and makes the heroic virtues hereditary.